Text by CLOT Magazine

 The show is punctuated by digitally sculpted objects that explore the materiality of organic decay, extending the eerie atmosphere of Al-Sabah’s animations into the gallery space.
 The centrepiece is a 28-minute-long animation projected onto a large curved screen that features a collection of cinematic sequences from an imaginary game in which the hero’s body is constantly in flux.

 The film celebrates the hero’s growth and transformation in all its literalness, as his body sprouts and blends into its surroundings, among writhing flowers and tentacular creatures.
-The tactile, hyperrealistic quality of the footage contrasts with the immersive architecture of the film installation, which engulfs the viewer to induce a sense of disembodiment.
+The footage’s tactile, hyperrealistic quality contrasts with the film installation’s immersive architecture, which engulfs the viewer to induce a sense of disembodiment.
 Al-Sabah’s family was exiled from Baghdad after the Iraq War, and his work is a reflection of his geographical dislocation.